 After learning the skill from a reputable trainer, it is necessary to practice those skills to never forget what you have learned.
-Moreover, practice makes you perfect in performing welds and refine your knowledge and expertise.
+Moreover, practice makes you perfect at performing welds and refining your knowledge and expertise.

 2. Learn from mistakes

 When you practice welding, you will absolutely make blunders and mistakes, which is not bad at all.
 Always learn to improve your mistakes, and don’t try to learn every time so quickly.
 Put your time to rectify your errors and then come back the next day as a better welder.

 Adequate body rest is necessary to maintain focus at work because welding is risky work, so don’t do this job with a tired mind.
 If you get a reasonable amount of sleep, then you can remain attentive for the whole day, which results in better performance on the field.